Professor, Middle Eastern Languages and Cultures

 Gender and sexual violence; civilian–guerrilla group relations; war and post-war economy; state-building processes; South Sudan and East Africa.

-Professor, School of Public and Environmental Affairs
+Professor, O'Neill School of Public and Environmental Affairs

 International political economy; sustainable development; political economy of the Middle East.